What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 4 Tips on Hawaii Things to Do in the Rain

 Tip 1.
-A tip on booking tours: reserve a snorkel, whale watch, or sunset tour early in your trip in case the weather gets bad.
-The tour company may cancel your tour the day of if the weather isn’t looking safe.
+A tip on booking tours: reserve a snorkel, whale-watching, or sunset tour early in your trip if the weather forecast is unfavorable.
+The tour company may cancel your tour on the day if the weather is unsafe.
 By booking early, you can hopefully reschedule for later in your vacation.
 Explore our favorite tours and activities to book your bucket list tour!

 Tip 2.
 The show must go on!
 Luaus will continue to perform in the rain.
-As rains are usually quick and warm downpours, the luau dinner and performance will continue or not be canceled.
+Because the rain is usually brief and warm, the luau dinner and performance will proceed as scheduled.

-Now, if the weather is storming with high winds and torrential rains, then call your luau to see if the show is still planned.
-Hotel luaus are usually outdoors while some permanent luaus may have a covered pavilion.
+If the weather is stormy, with high winds and torrential rain, call your luau to confirm whether the show is still scheduled.
+Hotel luaus are usually outdoors, while some permanent luaus may have a covered pavilion.
+When we attended the Island Breeze Luau on the Big Island, they called us a few hours before the show to tell us it was moving indoors.
+We had the option to attend that night or reschedule.

 Explore our 14 Best Luaus on Hawaii: Our Honest Reviews.

 Tip 3.
 Finding a relaxing restaurant, happy hour (pau hana in Hawaii) spot, or lounge is a good way to enjoy local food and watch the rain.
-Find a restaurant or bar with live music to compliment the rain hitting the tin roof.
-I share a few recommended spots down below.
+Find a restaurant or bar with live music to complement the rain hitting the tin roof.
+I have included a few recommended spots below.

 Here are our favorite Maui Live Music venues.
 We share our favorite restaurants on each of the islands in our Wayfinder Itineraries.

 Tip 4.
 A hotel with a great kids’ pool is clutch to keep the kids entertained on a rainy Hawaii day.
-Rains are still warm in Hawaii (can get to a low of 65 degrees Fahrenheit in a tropical downpour) so the kids probably won’t mind going swimming.
+The rains are still warm in Hawaii (can get to a low of 65 degrees Fahrenheit in a tropical downpour), so the kids probably won’t mind going swimming.
 Find a hotel with a good pool in case of unexpected rain (if you’re reading this before arriving in Hawaii!)

-- 7 Best Resorts on Maui for Families
+- 7 Best Resorts on Kauai for Families

 - 10 Best Maui Resorts That’ll Make Your Kids Happy